- How to Activate the BitMEX Dark Theme (Revealed) - November 21, 2019

 - Don’t keep positions open too long

-- Refrain from using market orders when possible
+- Refrain from using a market order when possible

 - Trade the trend to save on funding fees